cnourrcier/GuessingGame/README.md

 - First implentation of a leaderboard using a dictionary.

 8/25/23
 - Update to load, save, and update leaderboard stats using a json file.
 The update allows users to save multiple scores under the same name.
+- Updates include removal of user choice for number attempts, and in its place an added difficulty level feature where the user can choose between 3 difficulty settings.